-Sweet Potato Rice Bowl
+Sweet Potato Rice Poke Bowl

-Personally, I’m not much of an early breakfast person and usually find myself waiting until around 10 a.m. to eat breakfast which is sometimes Steel Cut Oats or Grits.
+Personally, I’m not much of an early breakfast person and usually find myself waiting until around 10 a.m. to eat breakfast which is sometimes steel-cut breakfast oats or healthy grits.
 Though I’m always up early, I like to get a little work done and get in my morning walk before even thinking about food.
+That’s one reason I think this recipe really resonates with me because it can be eaten any time of the day.

 Methods for cooking sweet potatoes